awsdocs/aws-doc-sdk-examples/javascript/README.rst

 Running the unit tests
 ======================

 The unit test are run using Jest.
+The ReadMe file associated with each example provides specific details.

 SDK Downloads
 =============